yahoo/elide-doc/pages/guide/02-data-model.md

 ### Registered Function Hooks

-To keep complex business logic separated from the data model, it is also possible to register `LifeCycleHook` functions during Elide initialization:
+To keep complex business logic separated from the data model, it is also possible to register `LifeCycleHook` functions during Elide initialization (since Elide 4.1.0):

 ```java
 /**